 Try it: Berry Granola Parfait Pops

-Why I like it: Besides being gorgeous, these Popsicles have summer written all over them.
-The addition of the granola just makes these an even better treat (better, meaning: tasty, crunchy, worth it!).
-They make a great afternoon snack for your kiddos or guests after a summer BBQ.
+Why I like it: Besides being gorgeous, these popsicles are so summery.
+The addition of the granola just makes them an even better treat (better, meaning: tasty, crunchy, worth it!).
+They make a great afternoon snack for you and your kids or for guests after a summer meal.

 Like watermelon, tomatoes are rich in lycopene.
 Tomatoes play an important role in heart health: Their wide variety of phytonutrients provide antioxidant support and have been shown to improve lipid profiles in the blood; specifically, their consumption is linked to decreased LDL cholesterol and triglyceride levels.
 Pair tomatoes with fats like olive oil, mozzarella cheese, or avocado: healthy fats improve the absorption of their nutrients!